-Degree applicants should first complete the major interview process and gain acceptance as an art major.
+Degree applicants must first complete the major interview process and gain acceptance as an art major.
 After further studio course work, the student may apply for admission to the B.F.A.
 Program.
-Application, including an interview and a written thesis proposal declaration, must be completed no later than the beginning of the junior year.
+Application, including an interview, samples of work to be pursued, and written thesis proposal, must be completed no later than the beginning of the junior year.
 If accepted, the first term of the junior year will be a probationary period and upon successful completion, the student will be officially accepted into the BFA program.
 Guidance in the preparation of the written declaration must be provided by a department faculty member who, at the request of the applicant, has agreed to serve as thesis director.

-The thesis project is composed of a work or group of works in the candidate’s area of concentration, demonstrating a mature level of technical competency and aesthetic awareness.
-The project is accompanied by an essay indicating the candidate’s own view of concepts and working processes.
-A photographic record (slides or CD-ROM format ) of works is also required.
+The thesis project is composed of a work or group of works in the candidate's area of study demonstrating a mature level of technical competency and aesthetic awareness.
+The project is accompanied by an essay indicating the candidate's thesis director.
+Faculty recommendations may include provisional admission.
+A complete record (CD-ROM format) of works is also required.

 After being accepted into the B.F.A. program, the candidate must meet once every semester with the department faculty.
 The purpose of this meeting is to review thesis work and monitor progress.
 If at any time, the student fails to show progress the faculty reserves the right to withdraw the BFA acceptance and the student may then reapply when sufficiently prepared.

 You've worked hard this semester.
 It's time to celebrate. 🎇👏 https://t.co/vGHuhbJWpw